The 8 Best Proofpoint Competitors & Alternatives in 2026

 FAQs

-Who is competitor Proofpoint?
+Who is a competitor to Proofpoint?

 Proofpoint’s main competitor in the field of insider threat prevention is Teramind.
 Teramind offers powerful analytics, automated incident response, and detailed contextual monitoring of user activities to detect and prevent insider threats.